Cranberries During Pregnancy – Health Benefits and Risks

 4. Beneficial for Oral Hygiene

 Quite a few women experience tooth problems during their pregnancy.
-Eating a handful of cranberries or drinking a glass (250 ml) of cranberry juice a day can help in preventing tooth decay, plaque formation, and cavities.
+Eating a handful of cranberries or drinking a glass (250 ml) of cranberry juice a day can help prevent tooth decay, plaque formation, and cavities.

 5. Prevents Constipation

 Constipation is common during pregnancy.
 Cranberries, which are said to be high in fibre, help in preventing it.

 6. Hydrates the Body

 It is necessary to keep the body hydrated, especially when one is pregnant.
 Fresh cranberries are made up of 90% water.
 Therefore, regular intake of cranberries helps keep the body hydrated.

 Oedema is very common during pregnancy.
 Cranberry juice is a natural diuretic, so the intake of cranberry juice during pregnancy on a regular basis can prevent or cure water retention.

 Risks Associated With Cranberry Consumption During Pregnancy

 Cranberries are said to do wonders when consumed during pregnancy.
 It prevents a lot of pregnancy-related complications.
-However, consuming it is also said to be associated with a lot of risks.
+However, consuming cranberries in pregnancy is also said to be associated with a lot of risks.
 Just as too much of anything is terrible, too much cranberry juice or too many cranberries are seen to do more harm than good to pregnant women.
 Therefore, caution should be practised while consuming cranberries during pregnancy.

-- Too much of cranberry or the juice can cause loose motions or diarrhoea.
+- Too much cranberry or the juice can cause loose motions or diarrhoea.

 - Intake of too many concentrated cranberry tablets may increase the oxalic acid in the urine, causing kidney stones.

 - Pregnant women suffering from chronic liver problems, gastritis, or stomach ulcers should avoid taking cranberries in any form.